You can add your Fireboxes and WatchGuard access points to WatchGuard Cloud.

 - *.watchguard.io for product activation and feature key updates

-- *.cloud.watchguard.com for WatchGuard Cloud registration and connections
+- *.watchguard.com for WatchGuard Cloud registration and connections

-If you set up an access point behind a Firebox, and the Firebox performs inspection on HTTPS traffic, you must add *.watchguard.io to the content inspection exception list to enable the access point to receive a feature key from WatchGuard servers.
-This is enabled by default for cloud-managed Fireboxes in WatchGuard Cloud.
-For local-managed Fireboxes, see HTTPS-Proxy: Content Inspection for information on how to add an exception.
+If you set up an access point behind a firewall that performs inspection on HTTPS traffic, you must add *.watchguard.io to the content inspection exception / bypass list to enable the access point to receive a feature key from WatchGuard servers.
+On the WatchGuard Firebox, this is enabled by default for cloud-managed Fireboxes in WatchGuard Cloud.

 Add an Access Point